box/developer.box.com/content/guides/tooling/sdks/swift-gen.md

 1. Select **File** > **Add Package Dependency** in your Xcode project.
 2. Click the **plus** icon > **Add Package Collection**.
-2. Enter the following repository url `https://github.com/box/box-swift-sdk-gen.git` and click **Load**.
+2. Enter the following repository URL: `https://github.com/box/box-swift-sdk-gen.git` and click **Load**.

 Alternatively you can add a dependency to the dependencies value of your `Package.swift`.